-7.15.4.
-First Level Appeal of Plan Claim Denial
+7.14.4.
+First Level Appeal of Initial Denial of Claim

-You may initiate a first level of appeal of the denial of a claim by filing a written claim appeal with the claims administrator within the time period set forth in section 7.15.9, Chart of Time Limits for Plan Claims, which will be deemed filed upon receipt.
-If the request is not timely, the decision of the claims administrator will be the final decision under the plan, and will be final, conclusive, and binding on all persons.
+You may initiate a first level of appeal of the denial of a claim by filing a written appeal with the claims administrator within the time period set forth in section 7.14.10, Chart of Time Limits for Claims, which will be deemed filed upon receipt.
+If the appeal is not timely filed, the initial decision of the claims administrator will be the final decision under the plan, and will be final, conclusive, and binding on all persons.
 For urgent care claims, you may make a request for an expedited appeal orally or in writing, and all necessary information will be transmitted by telephone, facsimile, or other similarly expeditious method.

-7.15.5.
-Decision on First Level of Appeal of Plan Claim Denial
+7.14.5.
+Decision on First Level of Appeal of Initial Denial of Claim

-You will receive notice of the claims administrator's decision on the first level of appeal within the time period set forth in section 7.15.9, Chart of Time Limits for Plan Claims.
-If the claim for benefits under the plan is denied on the first level of appeal, the claims administrator will provide notice to you containing the information set forth below.
-If you do not file a timely second level of appeal, the decision on the first level of appeal will be final, conclusive, and binding on all persons.
+You will receive notice of the claims administrator's decision on the first level of appeal within the time period set forth in section 7.14.10, Chart of Time Limits for Claims.

-With respect to claims for benefits under the medical plan and dental plan, the claims administrator will provide you with the following information free of charge as soon as possible and sufficiently in advance of the date on which the notice of final denial is required that you have a reasonable opportunity to respond prior to that date:
+If the claim is denied on appeal, with respect to claims for benefits under the plan, the claims administrator will provide you with the following information free of charge as soon as possible and sufficiently in advance of the date on which the notice of denial is required to be provided to you that you have a reasonable opportunity to respond prior to that date:

-- any new or additional evidence considered, relied upon, or generated by the claims administrator (or at the direction of the claims administrator) in connection with the claim; and - any new or additional rationale that forms the basis of the claims administrator's final denial, if any.
+- any new or additional evidence considered, relied upon, or generated by the claims administrator (or at the direction of the claims administrator) in connection with the claim; and - any new or additional rationale that forms the basis of the claims administrator's denial, if any.

-In addition, if the claim under the plan is denied on appeal (including a final denial), you will be given notice with a statement that you are entitled to receive, free of charge, access to and copies of all documents, records, and other information that apply to the claim.
+Additionally, if the claim is denied on appeal (including a final denial), you will be given notice with a statement that you are entitled to receive, free of charge, reasonable access to and copies of all documents, records, and other information that apply to the claim.
 The notice will also contain: